MegaRedHand/network-simulator/README.md

 The project runs on the browser and is hosted in GitHub Pages.
 You can access it [here](https://megaredhand.github.io/network-simulator/).

-## Development

-To run the local development server, use `npm run start`

-For building the artifacts, use `npm run build`

-For checking code format and lint, use `npm run lint`

 # **GEduNet - User Manual** 📘

 ![Preview of the simulator.
 Shows multiple hosts, routers and switches.
 Some network packets are being sent through the network.](./img/00_full-preview.png)